reapermc/wicked-expressions/docs/tutorial/scoreboard.md

 Defining scoreboards is the same as the base library, with one small twist.

 Objectives are created automatically, triggered by `minecraft:load`.
-We don't need to worry about doing so manually.
+No more `scoreboard objectives add ..` required!

 ## Code Example